redhat-scholars/istio-tutorial/readme.md

 curl customer-springistio.$(minishift ip).nip.io
 ```

-you should see "Clifford v2" as by default you get random load-balancing when there is more than one Pod behind a Service
+you likely see "Clifford v2" as by default you get random load-balancing when there is more than one Pod behind a Service

 Make sure you have established "springistio" as the namespace/project that you will be working in, allowing you to skip the -n springistio in subsequent commands